Prickly Pear Cactus: Flowers, Fruit and Shelter

-Flowers of all types of colors begin to blossom.
-Species like this Englemann’s prickly pear have yellow and orange flowers that appear on the same plant.
+Species like this Englemann’s prickly pear (above) have yellow and orange flowers that appear on the same plant.

-Some species of prickly pear have beautifully colored pads like this purple prickly pear (Opuntia violaceae santa-rita).
-The color purple becomes more pronounced in purple prickly pear cacti with cold temperatures and when drought-stressed.
+Some species of prickly pear have beautifully colored pads, like this purple Santa Rita prickly pear (Opuntia violaceae santa-rita).
+The purple color becomes more pronounced in cold temperatures and when they are drought-stressed.

+The vivid colorful cactus flowers mature into a delicious fruit with a light, sweet flavor that some compare to a melon.
 Once the flowers fade, fruit soon follows.
-You can make jelly or wine from the prickly pear fruit.
+You can make jelly or wine from prickly pear fruit.